 A change in seasons often equals one thing in the natural world – time to move.
 Many animals come and go with the seasons.
-In commemoration of the coming of spring, The Nature Conservancy is releasing the “Top 5 Must-See Migrations in Michigan.”
+In commemoration of spring, The Nature Conservancy has put together a list of the “Top 5 Must-See Migrations in Michigan.”

 Unlike other migratory fish, suckers swim up streams both large and small.
 Despite their humble name, suckers are anything but ordinary.
 They are the third-most diverse family of freshwater fish in North America, growing anywhere from 14 inches to two feet long and living as long as 25 to 30 years.
 Carnivores—not mudsuckers, as their name might suggest—suckers are bottom-dwelling fish whose diet ranges from shellfish to snails.
 Massive sucker runs enhance the health of both stream ecosystems and game fish.
 The massive migration is a phenomenon rivaled only by more famous migratory wonders like the wildebeest of the Serengeti or the salmon of the Northwest Coast.